top of page

 Intelligent String Design

+Effective solar performance begins with a proper electrical layout.
 Solar tiles with similar production characteristics are grouped into the same string.

 For example: